-It’s hard to imagine it getting more Earth-friendly than a safari camp that could literally pack up and disappear.
-The six sprawling tents at this Okavango Delta dream boast large bathtubs, their own pools overlooking the lagoon, and mini artist easels stocked with watercolors and pencils, and were built by Luxury Frontiers to no-trace-left-behind standards.
+It’s hard to imagine it getting more Earth-friendly than a safari camp that can literally pack up and disappear—even better, a hyper-luxe one.
+Built by Luxury Frontiers, six sprawling tents at this Okavango Delta's Abu Camp boast large bathtubs, pools overlooking the lagoon, and mini easels stocked with watercolors and pencils.

-There’s a solar farm and zero plastic on-site, too.
-The designers of the intimate, immersive camp were so sensitive to nature they constructed the main dining area (serving bounteous courses) and lounge around lush trees and what’s maybe the world’s most massive termite mound.
-Animals stroll right up—or hop right up in the case of monkeys—they feel so at home.
+There’s zero plastic onsite, as well as a solar farm.
+The designers of the intimate, immersive camp were so sensitive to nature that they constructed the main dining area and lounge around lush trees and what’s perhaps the world’s most massive termite mound.
+Animals stroll along—or hop right up in the case of monkeys—because they feel so at home.

-The twice-daily safari drives are incredibly epic, but the most spectacular part of your stay might be sleeping in the moonlit Star Bed, an elevated mosquito-netted king within snoring distance of the elephant boma, and waking up at dawn with the rescue herd to take a sunrise walk.
+The twice-daily safari drives are incredibly epic, but the most spectacular part of your stay might be sleeping in the moonlit Star Bed, an elevated mosquito-netted King within snoring distance of the elephant boma.
+And a great way to spend your morning?
+Waking up at dawn with the rescue herd to take a sunrise walk.

 Best Domestic: The Palms Hotel and Spa, Florida

 An eco-resort in the middle of Miami?
-It’s true.
-Sustainability reigns at this hotel dotted with tropical gardens and palm trees that are truly transportive.
-The biggest new initiative: eliminating all single-use plastics from the property this year.
+It exists.
+Adorned with tropical gardens and palm trees, sustainability reigns supreme at The Palms Hotel and Spa, making it a truly transportive experience.
+The hotel's big focus: eliminating all single-use plastics from the property this year.

-Honeymooners can feel good about the light footprint of their ocean-view stay, thanks to the Inspired-by-Nature program that includes reducing, reusing and recycling.
-That extends to the bright colonial-meets-tropical decor, with more than half of the furniture made from recycled or rapidly renewable materials, or locally produced.
-Room keys, even, are totally recyclable.
+Honeymooners can feel good about the light footprint of their ocean-view stay, thanks to the Inspired-by-Nature program that includes reducing, reusing, and recycling.
+That extends to the bright, colonial-meets-tropical decor, with more than half of the furniture made from locally-produced, recycled, or rapidly renewable materials.
+Room keys are even completely recyclable.